Dominador Gómez

-Dominador Gómez (born José María Dominador Vicente Gregorio Gómez de Jesús; November 4, 1866 – May 14, 1930) was a Filipino ilustrado nationalist, physician, legislator, and a labor leader.
+Dominador Gómez (born José María Dominador Vicente Gregorio Gómez de Jesús; November 4, 1866 – May 14, 1930) was a Filipino ilustrado nationalist, physician, writer, legislator, and a labor leader.

-Gomez was born in Intramuros, Manila.
-He was a nephew of Father Mariano Gomez, one of the three secular priests (collectively known in history as the Gomburza) who were executed in 1872 after being falsely accused of orchestrating the Cavite mutiny.
+Early life

+Gomez was born in Intramuros, Manila, on November 4, 1866.
 In 1881, he obtained his bachelor's degree from Ateneo Municipal.
 He then took medicine in the University of Santo Tomas, but left for Spain in 1887 to continue his studies.
 In Spain, he got his license to practice medicine from the University of Barcelona in 1889 and then went to Madrid to get his doctorate.
 During this time, he was an active member of the propaganda movement.
 He was a leading member of the Asociacion Hispano-Filipina and a contributor to La Solidaridad.
 He used the pen name Ramiro Franco.

+Activism

 After being based in Spain, the "flamboyant Spanish mestizo and propagandist" returned to the Philippines six months after the return of fellow ilustrado Isabelo de los Reyes.
-He succeeded de los Reyes as the head of the Union Obrera Democratica in February 1903.
-Under his leadership, the UOD launched strikes against American companies in Manila.
+He succeeded de los Reyes as the head of the Union Obrera Democratica (renamed to Union Obrera Democratica Filipina or UODF) in February 1903.
+Under his leadership, the UODF launched strikes against American companies in Manila.
 He was known for delivering fiery speeches against capitalism and imperialism.
 However, his leadership came to an abrupt halt when he was arrested on May 1, 1903, under charges of sedition and illegal association.
-The UOD was also accused of aiding the anti-US resistance of Filipino revolutionary Macario Sakay.
-Following the arrest, Gómez resigned from his position in the UOD.
-He was sentenced for four years of imprisonment and a year of hard labor, but he was able to gain early freedom by agreeing to help in the negotiations for Sakay's surrender to the American Insular Government in 1906.
+The UODF was also accused of aiding the anti-US resistance of Filipino revolutionary Macario Sakay.
+Following the arrest, Gómez resigned from his position in the UODF.
+He was sentenced for four years of imprisonment and a year of hard labor, but he was able to gain early freedom by agreeing to help in the negotiations for Sakay's surrender to the American Insular Government in 1906 leading to Sakay's death.